karip/harbour-file-browser/README.md

  * Delete files and directories (by long pressing an item in a list)

-If you need more features, then enable Developer Mode and use the terminal.
+If you need more features, then enable Developer Mode and use the Terminal.
 It can do all the tricks.

 ### Acknowledgements